mittsq/dodgypilot/readme.md

 Dodgypilot is a dodgy fork of comma.ai's openpilot, with forward collision warning disabled, and panda safety altered.
 Do not enable uploader while using this fork, otherwise your device will be banned.

 ## General information
-Fork should only be used on a TSS-P Toyota/Lexus vehicle as there are stock features being replaced with vehicle specific features.
+Fork should only be used on Toyota/Lexus vehicles as there are stock features being replaced with vehicle specific features.

 No feature backports once comma has determined a version to be ready for release, what's on the version stays on that version.
 Old versions are left for future references, and should not be used by the end-user.